 Community Engagement – Raising awareness of Singapore literature

-Read Our World: SingLit Book Gift For Schools 2018 is a school outreach initiative aimed at cultivating a love for Singapore stories amongst the next generation of readers.
-Schools are gifted with 15 books that they can choose from a curated list of literature from Singapore, or affectionately known as SingLit, across genres, forms, themes and languages, with the objective of contemplating schools' existing reading resources, while catering to different reading competencies and interests.
+Read Our World: SingLit Book Gift for Schools is a school outreach initiative aimed at cultivating a love for Singapore stories amongst the next generation of readers.
+Schools are gifted with books that they can select from curated a list of Singapore literature across genres, forms, themes and languages.
+We hope to complement schools’ existing reading resources, while catering to different reading competencies and interests.

 Project LAVA (Literary Arts-Visual Arts) opens up avenues for Singapore artists to creatively interpret literary works by Singapore writers, and to present their writings in novel and intriguing ways.
 Past partnerships include Project LAVA in the Libraries and Project LAVA in the Communities.